Bug report #16057

 the font family is maintained if it is a unique entry in the list of font families => probably the problem is in the match/search in list combobox when setting back style

-#1 Updated by Luigi Pirelli almost 4 years ago
+#1 Updated by Luigi Pirelli over 4 years ago

 QT 4.8 issue